American Museum of Natural History: Milstein Hall of Ocean Life

 The Milstein Hall of Ocean Life is in the southeastern quadrant of the first floor, west of the Hall of Biodiversity.
 It focuses on marine biology, botany and marine conservation.
 The center of the hall contains a 94 ft-long blue whale model.
 The upper level of the hall exhibits the vast array of ecosystems present in the ocean.
-Dioramas compare and contrast the life in these different settings including polar seas, kelp forests, mangroves, coral reefs and the bathypelagic.
+Dioramas compare and contrast the life in these different settings including kelp forests, mangroves, coral reefs, the bathypelagic, among others.
 It attempts to show how vast and varied the oceans are while encouraging common themes throughout.
 The lower half of the hall consists of 15 large dioramas of larger marine organisms.
 It is on this level that the famous "Squid and the Whale" diorama sits, depicting a hypothetical fight between the two creatures.
 Other notable exhibits in this hall include the two-level Andros Coral Reef Diorama.
-Upper dioramas are smaller versions of the ecosystems when the bottom versions are much bigger and more life like.

 In 1910, museum president Henry F. Osborn proposed the construction of a large building in the museum's southeast courtyard to house a new Hall of Ocean Life in which "models and skeletons of whales" would be exhibited.
 The hall opened in 1924 and was renovated in 1962.
 In 1969, a renovation gave the hall a more explicit focus on oceanic megafauna, including the addition of a lifelike blue whale model to replace a popular steel and papier-mâché whale model that had hung in the Biology of Mammals hall.
 Richard Van Gelder oversaw the creation of the hall in its current incarnation.
 The hall was renovated once again in 2003, this time with environmentalism and conservation being the main focal points, and was renamed after developer Paul Milstein and AMNH board member Irma Milstein.
 The 2003 renovation included refurbishment of the famous blue whale, suspended high above the 19,000 ft2 exhibit floor; updates to the 1930s and 1960s dioramas; and electronic displays.
-The whale's flukes and fins were readjusted, a navel was added, and it was repainted from a dull gray to various rich shades of blue.